Sponsor and status

 Sponsor.
 Representative for Nevada's 3rd congressional district.
 Democrat.

-This resolution passed in the House on January 16, 2020 and goes to the Senate next for consideration.
+This resolution was passed by Congress on March 11, 2020 and goes to the President next.

 What legislators are saying